-This Annual Report on Form 10-K (this "Form 10-K") of Lucid Diagnostics Inc. ("we", "us", "our" or "Lucid" or the "Company") contains forward-looking statements that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts, contained in this Form Form 10-K, including statements regarding our future results of operations and financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
+This Annual Report on Form 10-K (this "Form 10-K"), including the discussion and analysis of our consolidated financial condition and results of operations set forth under Item 7 of this Form 10-K, contains forward-looking statements that involve substantial risks and uncertainties.
+All statements, other than statements of historical facts, contained in this Form 10-K, including statements regarding our future results of operations and financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these terms or other similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Forward-looking statements are not guarantees of future performance and the Company's actual results may differ significantly from the results discussed in the forward-looking statements.
-Factors that might cause such differences include, but are not limited to, those discussed in Item 1A of Part I of this Form 10-K under the heading "Risk Factors," which are incorporated herein by reference.
+Forward-looking statements are not guarantees of future performance and the Company's actual results may differ significantly from those expressed or implied in the forward-looking statements.
+Factors that might cause such differences include, but are not limited to, those discussed in Item 1A of Part I of the Form 10-K under the heading "Risk Factors."